-- 43.6 An existing coronary artery bypass graft surgical program shall maintain an annual utilization rate of at least five hundred (500) surgical patients per year who require cardiopulmonary bypass capability, the majority of whom have coronary artery bypass grafts.
-Patients who have minimally-invasive coronary artery bypass graft operations shall be included in the counted patients.
-Failure to maintain this volume level shall result in the penalties set forth in section 43.18 herein. - 43.7 As part of the approval process for a new (or proposed) coronary artery bypass graft surgical program, the hospital shall provide data to the Department demonstrating a reasonable expectation, within three (3) years of its opening date, of attaining and maintaining a utilization rate of five hundred (500) surgical patients per year who require the availability of cardiopulmonary bypass. - 43.8 As part of the approval process for a new (or proposed) coronary artery bypass graft surgical program, the hospital shall also provide any available data to the Department regarding whether the addition of the proposed coronary artery bypass graft surgical program is likely to result in the annual volume of procedures performed by existing coronary artery bypass graft surgical programs falling below five hundred (500) procedures per year.
+- 43.6 An existing coronary artery bypass graft surgical program shall maintain an annual minimum volume of at least two hundred and fifty (250) surgical patients who require cardiopulmonary bypass capability, the majority of whom have coronary artery bypass grafts.
+Patients who have minimally-invasive coronary artery bypass graft operations shall be included in the counted patients. - 43.7 As part of the approval process for a new (or proposed) coronary artery bypass graft surgical program, the hospital shall provide data to the Department demonstrating a reasonable expectation, within two (2) years of its opening date, of attaining and maintaining a minimum volume of at least two hundred and fifty (250) surgical patients per year who require the availability of cardiopulmonary bypass. - 43.8 As part of the approval process for a new (or proposed) coronary artery bypass graft surgical program, the hospital shall also provide any available data to the Department regarding whether the addition of the proposed coronary artery bypass graft surgical program is likely to result in the annual volume of procedures performed by existing coronary artery bypass graft surgical programs falling below two hundred and fifty (250) procedures per year.
 If this outcome is likely, the proposal shall describe how the overall quality of care for all coronary artery bypass graft patients in the state will be improved with the addition of the proposed program.